AeloveRim/SpiritOfGrit/docs/Gameplay Guide.md

 - You can open a container normally instead of using Quickloot by keeping the interact button pressed for a second or two.

-- CBPC VRSex grants a number of bonuses if you have sex with a higher level character than you, including a permanent point of health or magicka.
-If you spot a strong enemy and you're not in refractory cooldown, try to take her down nonlethally if you can !

-- You will find a bunch of extra options for lingerie, skimpy clothing and accessories available for crafting at the tanning rack.
-If you'd rather not have to deal with all that, you can just remove the Tahrovin Lingerie Book from your inventory.
-If you've lost the book, you can just craft it again at a tanning rack.

-- Sexlab Romance grants you an experience buff on a successful attempt, which can be useful before a training session.
-It takes many factors into account to calculate whether the target is receptive to your advances : Your speechcraft skill, your relationship with the seduction target, your faction, the target's natural proclitivites, and so on.
-Notably, cold approaching someone you don't have at least a friendly relationship with is much more likely to fail.
-Accomplishing a quest for an NPC will often set their disposition to friendly - you'll be able to tell as their greetings change.
-Of course, if your speechcraft is high enough or there are enough other factors in play, you may not need to bother making friends first.
-If they turn you down, you can still keep trying again the next day (with worse odds of success).

 - When trading, consider which merchants to buy from and sell to.
   - Specialists (blacksmiths, alchemists, court mages) will have better prices than generalist shops.
 Fences (which includes Khajiit caravans) are particularly expensive.
   - Merchants will offer you discounts if you belong to the same guild, and further discounts if you are guild leader.
 You will also receive another discount if you are Thane of the city.